iPsychonaut/EGAP/README.md

 ## Overview

-EGAP (Entheome Genome Assembly Pipeline) is a versatile bioinformatics pipeline designed to produce high-quality genome assemblies from **Oxford Nanopore Technologies (ONT)** and/or **Illumina** sequencing data.
-It can:
+EGAP (Entheome Genome Assembly Pipeline) is a versatile bioinformatics pipeline for hybrid genome assembly from Oxford Nanopore, Illumina, and PacBio data.
+It supports multiple input modes and assembly methods and determines the best based on multiple metrics: BUSCO Completeness (Single + Duplicated), Assembly Contig Count, Assembly N50, Assembly L50, and Assembly GC-content.

 1. **Preprocess & QC Reads**
    - Merge or detect multiple FASTQ files.
    - Perform read trimming and adapter removal (Trimmomatic, BBDuk).
    - Deduplicate reads (Clumpify).
    - Filter and correct ONT reads (Filtlong, Ratatosk).
    - Generate read metrics (FastQC, NanoPlot, BBMap-based insert-size checks).

 2. **Assembly**
-   - Hybrid or Illumina-only assembly (MaSuRCA), optionally skipping gap closure in MaSuRCA.
-   - If ONT data are available, it also tries Flye or SPAdes, then compares key metrics to pick the best initial assembly.
+   - MaSuRCA - Will be performed with Illumina Only or with Hybrid (ONT or PacBio).
+   - Flye - Will be performed with ONT only or PacBio only.
+   - SPAdes - Will be performed with Illumina only or with Hybrid (ONT or PacBio).
+   - hifiasm - Will be performed with PacBio only.

 3. **Assembly Polishing**
-   - Polishes assemblies with Racon (ONT) and Pilon (Illumina).
+   - Polishes assemblies with Racon (in ONT) and Pilon (if Illumina).
-   - Optionally removes haplotigs with purge_dups.
+   - Removes haplotigs with purge_dups.

 4. **Assembly Curation**
    - Scaffolds and patches using RagTag against a reference genome (if provided).
    - Performs final gap-closing with either TGS-GapCloser (if ONT) or ABySS-Sealer (if Illumina-only).

 5. **Quality Assessments & Classification**
+   - Runs Compleasm (BUSCO) on two lineages to measure completeness.
    - Runs QUAST for contiguity statistics (N50, L50, GC%, etc.).
-   - Runs Compleasm (BUSCO) on two lineages to measure completeness.
    - Rates the final assembly as **AMAZING**, **GREAT**, **OK**, or **POOR** based on combined metrics.
    - (Optional) Integrates coverage calculations against a reference or final assembly size.